 What types of things will I do?
 Design using instrumental drawing.
 Drawing using freehand methods.
 Illustrating to a brief, using the design process.
 Written analysis of historical and cultural aspects in design.
 Analysis of Elements and Principles within designs.
 Design final presentations using a range of manual and digital methods.

-SACs may include: Design Folio presentations and Final Design Presentations.
+SACs may include: Design Folio planning documentation and Final Design Presentations and Drawings (manual and digital).
 Written and/or Oral Analysis of designs both contemporary and historical.